A conversation with Shafia Zaloom, author of "Sex, Teens, & Everything in Between!"

 Transcript: A conversation with Shafia Zaloom, author of "Sex, Teens, & Everything in Between!"

-Christine Koh: Hi everybody body welcome to AMAZE live.
+Christine Koh: Hi everybody, welcome to AMAZE Live.
 This is very exciting.
-I was just here last week well not here, but I was live with another guest and now I'm live today with Shafia Zaloom.
+I was just here last week—well, not here, but I was live with another guest and now I'm live today with Shafia Zaloom.
 Hi, how are you?

-Shafia Zaloom: Hi, good things.
+Shafia Zaloom: Hi, good, thanks.
 Good to be here.

 Christine Koh: Yeah, we're so thrilled to have you.
 I know you're in the middle of book craziness right now.